 Looking for a houseplant that performs well in low light?
-Consider the peace lily (Spathiphyllum).
-This attractive, low-maintenance plant grows 16 inches to over 3 feet tall, depending on the cultivar, and produces long, lance-like leaves that are glossy, dark green.
+Consider growing the peace lily plant (Spathiphyllum).
+This attractive, low-maintenance houseplant grows 16 inches to over 3 feet tall, depending on the cultivar, and produces long, lance-like leaves that are glossy, dark green.
 The foliage and form of a peace lily resembles hostas.

 Peace lilies, sometimes known as spaths, are valued for their foliage alone, but their real beauty lies in the dramatic white flowers they occasionally produce.
 These flowers resemble calla lilies.
 They are green when young and slowly bleach to white as they open.

 Peace lilies grow best in a well-draining, light potting soil.
 Plant them in a pot that holds at least a gallon of potting soil.
 Once planted, keep the soil moist, but not soggy.
 You can allow it to dry out slightly between watering, but watch for wilting or yellowing leaves, which is usually a sign that the plant is not getting enough water.

 Place peace lilies in a location where they get filtered light, such as a bright window.
 Avoid windows with a southern exposure, where the sun shines intensely, though.
 In too little light, the plants won’t bloom properly.
 In harsh sunlight, they become bleached or dry.